Skip to main content

 An ESA Watercooler hosted by the Education Committee

 Some of the most innovative teaching of ecology and environmental science happens at community colleges.
 Teaching ecology at a community college has its own challenges and special rewards; it is the place where many students first get inspired about the field.
-Join our diverse panel of community college instructors who will share examples of effective approaches.
-Bring your own experiences and questions of teaching ecology and environmental science to community college students and other intro level undergraduate courses.
+Watch as our diverse panel of community college instructors shared examples of effective approaches.
+Also included are attendees who brought their own experiences and asked questions on teaching ecology and environmental science to community college students and other intro level undergraduate courses.

 Community college instructors, early career ecologists considering a career in community college education, and indeed anyone who is interested in innovative undergraduate education.